-In accordance with Board of Retirement Resolution 2021-05-01, and pursuant to the Public Employees' Pension Reform Act (PEPRA) (Gov. Code sec.
-7522.34), employees who become members of SJCERA for the first time on and after January 1, 2022, and who do not establish reciprocity between SJCERA and another public retirement system in California as to which the individual's retirement system membership commenced prior to January 1, 2013, pensionable compensation shall be defined as base pay only and will be referred to as Tier II B.
+In accordance with Board of Retirement Resolution 2021-05-01, and pursuant to Legislature's stated intent in PEPRA (Gov. Code sec.
+7522.34), employees who become members of SJCERA for the first time on and after January 1, 2022, and who do not establish reciprocity between SJCERA and another public retirement system in California as to which the individual's retirement system membership commenced prior to January 1, 2013, final pensionable compensation shall be determined by Base Pay only.